jerome-trc/vileboom/README.md

 Instructions in [guides](./docs/guides/)

 ## Notice
 Nyan Doom code is based off [DSDA-Doom](https://github.com/kraflab/dsda-doom).
 This means that certain features already in DSDA-Doom (and by extension Nyan Doom) may be broken or unfinished, especially in regards to Heretic and Hexen support.
-Here are some Documentation on those current features:
+Here is some documentation on those features:

 <details markdown="1">